-Apart from the first charity trustees who were appointed on incorporation, a charity trustee is appointed for an initial term of three years.
+A charity trustee is appointed for an initial term of three years.
 A trustee who has served for three consecutive terms of office may not be reappointed for a fourth consecutive term.
 Any trustee so retiring is eligible to be reappointed after an interval of at least one year.

-TRUSTEES' ANNUAL REPORT (including directors' report) for the period ended 31 December 2020
+TRUSTEES' ANNUAL REPORT (including directors' report) for the year ended 31 December 2021